Social Work - Major

 The Social Work Program is accredited by the Council on Social Work Education and is designed to provide students with a generalist approach to social work practice.
 Students who complete the major outlined below will be prepared for a beginning professional social work practice and usually are awarded advanced standing in graduate social work study.

-Recent social work graduates of Cedar Crest College have been employed as medical social workers in hospitals, as social workers in long-term care facilities, as psychiatric social workers in mental health settings, as counselors in substance abuse and family service agencies, as employee assistance counselors in occupational settings, and as social workers in child welfare, day care, and Head Start agencies.
+Recent social work graduates of Cedar Crest College have been employed as medical social workers in hospitals, as social workers in long-term care facilities, as psychiatric social workers in mental health settings, as counselors in substance abuse and family service agencies, as employee assistance counselors in occupational settings, and as social workers in child welfare, and in health care settings.

 Program Mission Statement

-The Social Work Program at Cedar Crest College is dedicated to the provision of the highest quality educational preparation of students for entry into beginning social work practice with individuals, families, groups, organizations and communities.
-Consistent with the mission of the college, the Social Work Program seeks to provide students with a liberal arts perspective and a particular focus on the development of women.
-The Social Work Program is philosophically guided by a holistic approach to practice that includes the bio-psycho-social-spiritual dimension of the human condition.
-The Social Work Program is also committed to preparing professionals who will work to alleviate poverty, oppression, and discrimination through a dedicated advocacy for social and economic justice.
+The Social Work Program at Cedar Crest College is dedicated to the provision of the highest quality educational preparation of students for entry into beginning generalist social work practice with individuals, families, groups, organizations and communities.
+Consistent with the mission of the college, the Social Work Program seeks to provide students with a professional education grounded in a liberal arts perspective with a particular focus on the development of women.
+The Social Work Program is philosophically guided by a generalist approach that is grounded in the core competencies and practice behaviors.
+The Social Work Program is also committed to preparing professionals who will have a lifetime commitment to incorporate diversity in practice, and to uphold human rights, and social and economic justice in professional practice.

-Total number of credits required by program: 57 credits (professional courses)
+Total number of credits required by program: 59 credits (professional social work courses)

-Completing the social work program requires completing the required foundation and professional courses, who have achieved at least a C in each of the professional courses, who have achieved a 2.0 or better cumulative grade-point average in the foundation courses, and who have otherwise satisfied the College’s requirements for graduation.
+Completing the social work program requires completing the required foundation and professional courses, who have achieved at least a C in each of the professional courses, who have achieved at least a C or better in the foundation courses, and who have otherwise satisfied the College’s requirements for graduation.

 Each student’s academic progress and ability to remain in the program is regularly monitored by the social work faculty.
 A formal review of the student’s status occurs in the spring term of the junior year to evaluate her preparation for the senior field education experience (Social Work 339).
 Acceptance is based on overall academic course work and particularly on performance in Social Work 327 (a C or better), which is normally taken in the junior year.